Impacts of fires & floods on water infrastructure

 C) Long-term sedimentation rates: integrate models of future sediment generation with models of trap efficiency and reservoir capacity to estimate long-term sedimentation rates due to precipitation alone and due to wildfires-flood scenarios.

 A) Sediment generation rates: Sediment generation rates were developed using field observations and model simulations.
 Between December 2015-May 2016, we collected suspended sediment (SS) samples and made point estimates of discharge at eight tributaries to the Mad River surrounding Ruth Reservoir.
 The channel geometry and bed substrate was sampled for each tributary prior to and following the wet winter season.
 The SS samples were processed in the lab according to standard protocol.
 A hydrologic model (HBV) of the basin and tributaries was developed to simulate a continuous hydrologic record for converting SS samples to daily concentrations across the period of study.
 We also developed soil erosion models of the catchment above the dam and tributaries using RUSLE to estimate annual sediment loads for wet, dry, and post-burned years.
 Substantial post-processing of the field and modeled data has occurred, including developing and evaluating a new methodology for estimating sediment generation rates using a sampler (Phillips et al. 2000) that can be deployed in remote settings.
-In addition, we acquired SS concentration data collected by other researchers covering pre-burn years and are producing sediment generation rates for a subset of the same tributaries in a wet and a dry pre-burn year.

 B) Short-term sedimentation rates: Bathymetric surveys were conducted for the entire reservoir the summer before and after the wet season.
 These boat-based surveys were used to develop and difference reservoir bathymetry for identifying the locations of and calculating the volume of storage lost to sedimentation in the 2016 water year.
 This sedimentation rate was compared with observed and modeled sediment generation rates from the tributaries and with historical sedimentation rates.